the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 `Diffie Hellman Key Exchange` - method of securely exchanging cryptographic keys over a public channel.
 `Rivest–Shamir–Adleman` - RSA, One of the first public-key cryptosystems, widely used for secure data transmission.

+`asymmetric encryption` - form of encryption where keys come in pairs.
+What one key encrypts, only the other can decrypt; asymmetric encryption because the communicating parties, Alice and Bob, have asymmetric roles: one side can only encrypt, while only the other side can decrypt.

 ---
 ## Web Vulnerabilities and Defenses